RadioCat01/Trends-NewsPage-Microservice/README.md

 ### Frontend
-configured keycloak service, token Inteceptor, Auth Guard to work with key cloak
+configured keycloak service, token Inteceptor, Auth Guard to work with key cloa

 #### NewsAPi
 used web client to fetch news from news api